 About Us

-A History of Steam Mills
+The History of Steam Mills Bakery

 Steam Mills Bakery, our family baking business, dates back to the 1930s, when Walter Bertram Gregory (known as WB) and his wife Dorothy began making fresh bread in Midsomer Norton.
 Built beside an old steam-powered sawmill, the bakery took its name from the lane that led to a nearby farm.